 Saturday night we took the Gray Line Christmas light tour, sitting on the top level of a double-decker bus passing by all the big attractions in midtown.
 It was the place to be - the sidewalks of Times Square and Rockefeller Center were jammed, the streets all through midtown clogged with traffic.
 It seemed as though everyone wanted to shake off the gloom of those last few months, and revel in the mild night air.

-Sunday, we went to the top of the Empire State Building (New York's tallest structure once again), and got a great shot of lower Manhattan.
+Sunday, we went to the top of the Empire State Building (New York's tallest structure once again), and got a great (albeit hazy) shot of lower Manhattan.
 The only thing was, something seemed missing.

 We headed down that way again afterwards, taking a bus tour of lower Manhattan.
 Soho, Chinatown, Little Italy, the financial district.
 With that, we were done - tired, and almost broke.
 It was back to JFK for the flight home.